 When you think of the word knitting, what do you picture?

 Is it an old lady with a shawl that she made wrapped around her shoulders holding plastic needles as they click away with her acrylic yarn that she got on sale at Woolworths?
 The yarn that extends down to her tapestry bag that sits closely on the floor near her chair holding the ball of yarn and her other tools.
-Is she sitting in the quiet of her room working on another baby sweater that she will donate to her church for their annual craft fair?
+Is she sitting in the quiet of her room working on another baby sweater that she will donate to her church for their annual craft fair? or

 Is it a 30 something with a tatoo on her wrist, listening to a The Knit Wits podcast on her ipod, bamboo needles in her hands tapping away with her alpaca yarn she purchased at the local farm?
 The yarn is leading to her chic project bag holding her supplies and two other projects that is sitting next to her on the couch.
 Is she finishing a funky scarf that will perfectly match her outfit she will wear Friday night?